 Named after the renowned explorer, Sir Francis Drake, who sailed these waters in 1578, the Drake Passage also marks the Antarctic Convergence, a biological barrier where cold polar water sinks beneath the warmer northern waters.
 This creates a great upwelling of nutrients, which sustains the biodiversity of this region.
 The Drake Passage also marks the northern limit of many Antarctic seabirds.

-As you sail across the passage, lecturers will be out with you on deck to help with the identification of an amazing variety of seabirds, including many albatrosses which follow in your wake.
+As you sail across the passage, lecturers are out with you on deck to help with the identification of an amazing variety of seabirds, including many albatrosses which follow in your wake.
 The open bridge policy allows you to join the officers on the bridge and learn about navigation, watch for whales, and enjoy the view.
-A full program of lectures will be offered as well.
+A full program of lectures is offered as well.

 This is where huge tabular icebergs roam.
 In some years, the Erebus & Terror Gulf and Weddell Sea are jammd full with ice, making for exciting navigation.
 Get up early and go out on deck.
-It may be 3:30am in the morning, but the sunrises will be unlike anything you've ever seen.
+It may be 3:30 am in the morning, but the sunrises is unlike anything you've ever seen.
 Huge tabular bergs break from the Larsen, Ronne, and Filchner ice shelves and combine with one-year-old and multi-year sea ice to produce a floating, undulating panorama of rugged ice scenery.
 All-white snow petrels are likely to be coursing over the floes, often joined by pintado petrels.

 The Antarctic Peninsula´s remarkable history also provides you with a type of excitement often only associated with the early explorers.
 You have plenty of time to explore its amazing scenery, a pristine wilderness of snow, ice, mountains and waterways and a wide variety of wildlife.
 Apart from gentoo and chinstrap penguins and other seabirds, you are likely to encounter Weddell, crabeater and leopard seals as well as minke whales and orcas at close range.